tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Shopping Cart, Workflow Position or Login State
 - Session State loss = User Experience (UX) Issues
 - Session state stored on a server or externally

+### User Session State - Session Stickiness

+Session stickiness is a feature of AWS ELB's which allows applications which store session state internally on EC2 instances to function with load balancers

+-